Darkness, Sweat, and Tears: Why We Love Soulslike Games So Much

 Is Elden Ring good for a beginner starting with Soulslikes?

-Absolutely.
-Thanks to the open world, if you get stuck on a difficult boss, you can simply ride in another direction, level up your character, and return when you are ready.
-It is the most accessible game in the studio's catalog.
+Yes.
+Thanks to its open structure, if you hit a wall with a difficult boss, you can simply go elsewhere, level up, and return when you are stronger.
+It is the most accessible title in the genre.

 Are these games really as hard as people say?